kubernetes/website/docs/user-guide/federation/federated-services.md

 automatically by Kubernetes Cluster Federation.
 Future releases will improve upon this even further.

-## Handling Failures of Backend Pods and Whole Clusters
+## Handling failures of backend pods and whole clusters

 Standard Kubernetes service cluster-IP's already ensure that non-responsive individual Pod endpoints are automatically taken out of